Curve classes on conic bundle threefolds and applications to rationality: Conic bundle threefolds obtained as double covers of P1xP2

 \subsection{Properties of the double cover \texorpdfstring{\(\DoubleCover\)}{Y}}

 \begin{prop} \begin{enumerate} \item The threefold \(Y\) is smooth. \item The second projection \(\piX = \pi_2 \colon Y\to\PP^2_{[u:v:w]}\) gives \(Y\) the structure of a conic bundle with discriminant cover \(\piDelta\colon\Deltatilde\to\Delta\), and so \(Y\) is geometrically rational. \item The projection \(\piQuadricSurface\colon Y\to\PP^1_{[t_0:t_1]}\) gives \(Y\) the structure of a quadric surface bundle.
-In particular, if \(\pi_1\) has a multisection of odd degree, then \(Y\) is rational. \item The subgroup of \(\NS^2 \Ybar\) generated by curves in fibers of \(\pi_1\) is free of rank \(1\) and is generated by the class of a line in a fiber, which we denote \(\gamma_1\).
-In particular, \(\NS^2 \Ybar\) is generated by \(\gamma_1\) and \(\tilde{\gamma_0}\), the class of a geometric component of a singular fiber of \(\piX\). \item If \(\Deltatilde(k)\neq\emptyset\), then \(\pi_1\) has a section and so \(Y\) is \(k\)-rational. \end{enumerate} \end{prop} \begin{remark} For \(\pi_1\) to have a section, it is necessary that \(\pi_1\) is surjective on \(k\)-points.
+In particular, if \(\pi_1\) has a multisection of odd degree, then \(Y\) is rational. \item The subgroup of \(\NS^2 \Ybar\) generated by curves in fibers of \(\pi_1\) is free of rank \(1\) and is generated by the class of a \(\kbar\)-line in a fiber, which we denote \(\gamma_1\).
+In particular, \(\NS^2 \Ybar\) is generated by \(\gamma_1\) and \(\tilde{\gamma_0}\), the class of a \(\kbar\)-line contained in a singular fiber of \(\piX\). \item If \(\Deltatilde(k)\neq\emptyset\), then \(\pi_1\) has a section and so \(Y\) is \(k\)-rational. \end{enumerate} \end{prop} \begin{remark} For \(\pi_1\) to have a section, it is necessary that \(\pi_1\) is surjective on \(k\)-points.
 Over the real numbers, this necessary condition is also sufficient \cite{Witt-quadratic-forms}*{Satz 22}. \end{remark} \begin{proof} The smoothness of \(Y\) is verified by the Jacobian criterion, using the smoothness of \(\Delta\) and \(\Deltatilde\).
 The conic bundle and quadric surface bundle structures on \(Y\) can be verified by checking fibers; geometric rationality of \(Y\) then follows from \cite{prokhorov-rationality-conic-bundles}*{Corollary 5.6.1}.
-Furthermore, quadric surfaces are rational as soon as they have a point (projection from the point gives a parameterization), which, by Springer's Theorem occurs if and only if the surface has a point of odd degree~\cite{springer}.
+Furthermore, quadric surfaces are rational as soon as they have a point (projection from the point gives a parametrization), which, by Springer's Theorem occurs if and only if the surface has a point of odd degree~\cite{springer}.
+So~\eqref{part:OddDegreeMultisection} follows from Springer's Theorem applied to the generic fiber of \(\piQuadricSurface\).